0xWOLAND/website/src/content/blog/japan-summer.md

 but then my summer got cut and then i ended up in sf working at a crypto startup. prior to that i didn't really know anyone in san francisco or didn't really know how the tech vc world operated. i knew one friend who  -->

 # liminal spaces

+# community vs. nomading
+A delicate balance that changes over time.

+Bhargav A, [12/5/25 3:20 PM]
+i think there is a very delicate balance

+Bhargav A, [12/5/25 3:20 PM]
+and the balance changes over time (its probably better to lean towards exploration earlier on but too much is also bad because social networks compound in density over time)